 - Mushrooms — I used sliced white mushrooms but feel free to use cremini if that’s what you have on hand.
 Buy them pre-sliced to save some prep time.

 - Bell peppers — I used 2 red bell peppers but you can use any type.
-Keep in mind that red bell peppers are the sweetest and green is the least sweet.
+Keep in mind that red bell peppers are the sweetest and green bell peppers are the least sweet.
 Orange and yellow bell peppers are great swaps.

-- Tomato sauce — try my homemade sugar-free tomato sauce if you have time or use a 28oz can of crushed tomatoes from the store.
+- Tomato sauce or marinara sauce — try my homemade sugar-free tomato sauce if you have time or use a 28oz can of crushed tomatoes from the store.

 - Salt and pepper to taste.